 President Bush sent a photograph of the White House pets with wishes for a good "holiday" to over a million people in 2005.
 WorldNetDaily.com editor Joseph Farah broadcast his petulant reaction to Bush's neutral word choice: he destroyed the card.
 In 2007, the White House sent a more overtly religious card, including wishes for a "blessed season" with a passage from the Biblical prophet Nehemiah, but still, the card avoided the controversial word "Christmas."

-That seems like a reasonable compromise.
 It is puzzling why the words "holiday" or "season" should be deemed offensive simply because they are vague and inclusive.
-The Hebrew and Yiddish expressions "chag sameach" and "good yontif" translate as "happy holiday," and Jews use them to refer to the Jewish holiday du jour, which is always a simple matter of calendrical fact.
+The Hebrew and Yiddish expressions "chag sameach" and "good yontif" translate as "happy holiday," and Jews use them to refer to the Jewish holiday du jour, the identity of which should be obvious as a matter of the current date.
 So, too, when one wishes another "Have a nice day," it would be unexpected to receive an accusation of waging a "War on Thursday" because of a failure to specify the day of the week.
 This is why it is strange and inconsistent that, when one wishes another a pleasant "holiday" (etymology: "holy day"), one should be cast as a grinch or a militant atheist for failing to specify the holy day in question.

 Perhaps the English phrase "Happy Holidays" offends some members of the majority religion precisely because it is designed to be inclusive to people of all religions, races, and nationalities who enjoy the Thanksgiving, Chanukah, Christmas, Kwanzaa and New Year's season.
 Such people profess to feel that the implicit admission of the existence of other holidays somehow diminishes their enjoyment of their own holiday.
 This resembles a child boycotting her own birthday cake because it isn't sold with her name already written on it.
 She can still eat the cake.
 The cake was sold with a blank space to ice a child's name because that kid isn't the only kid in the world who's having a birthday.